qlem/ql-box/README.md

 USER_KEY=/path/to/user/public/key     # used to decrypt data from the client PRIVATE_KEY=/path/to/server/key       # used to encrypt data to the client
 ```
-You can create a `.env` file in the root project directory with the variables written in it.
+You should create a `.env` file in the root project directory with the variables written in it.

 ### The init.sql file